-A. At any point during the processes listed above, the Reporting Party and Responding Party have the right to be assisted by an Advisor of their choice, which may include an attorney, however, an attorney may not represent his or her client as part of this process.
+A. At any point during the processes listed above, the Reporting Party and Responding Party have the right to be assisted by an Advisor of their choice, which may include an attorney, however, an attorney may not represent their client as part of this process.
 Under no circumstances may an Advisor be a witness.
 The Advisor may accompany the Reporting Party or Responding Party to any meeting with an investigator or a College employee.
-Any person who serves as an Advisor should plan to make himself or herself available for meetings throughout the process.
+Persons who serves as Advisors should plan to make themselves available for meetings throughout the process.
 The Advisor is a silent and non-participating presence who solely observes and provides support during the investigation process.
-During proceedings, the Advisor may speak only to the Party by whom he or she was invited.
+During proceedings, the Advisor may speak only to the party by whom they were invited.
 Any exceptions to this prohibition will be at the sole discretion of the Title IX Coordinator (or designee).
 The Title IX Coordinator has the right at all times to determine what constitutes appropriate behavior on the part of an Advisor.